-Active individuals who eat adequate fiber and consume adequate fluids will have fewer problems with constipation than those who do not exercise.
-Physical exercise not only strengthens the muscles used during exercise, but also tends to produce a healthier GI tract that moves food and fluids efficiently and quickly through the system.
+Active individuals who eat adequate fiber and consume adequate fluids will have fewer problems with constipation than nonexercisers.
+Physical exercise not only strengthens the muscles used during exercise, but also tends to produce a healthier gastrointestinal tract that moves food and fluids efficiently and quickly through the system.
 This is just another example of the importance of combining exercise with good nutrition.

 Choosing foods rich in fiber may help reduce the risk of some types of cancers.
 The link between fiber and colon cancer has received much attention recently.
 Controversy exists in the research as to whether fiber has a positive or a neutral effect on the risk for colon cancer.
-Some studies support a positive correlation between high fiber intakes and colon cancer risk reduction, 8,9 whereas others do not support this finding.
-10-12 The theory behind fiber's potential ability to decrease colon cancer risk is that the higher bulk of insoluble fibers may "dilute" toxins in the intestinal tract plus speed the passage of toxins out of the body.
-This decreased transit time may reduce the amount of contact between potential cancer-causing agents and the intestinal mucosal cells.
+Some studies support a positive correlation between high fiber intakes and colon cancer risk reduction^{8,9} whereas others do not support this finding.^{10-12} The theory behind fiber's potential ability to decrease colon cancer risk is that the higher bulk of insoluble fibers may "dilute" toxins in the intestinal tract plus speed the passage of toxins out of the body.
+This decreased transit time may reduce the amount of contact between potential cancercausing agents and the intestinal mucosal cells.
 More research, especially studies that control for type of fiber and food intake, needs to be conducted to determine whether there is a direct correlation between high fiber intake and a lowered incidence of colon cancer.
-Regardless of future findings, eating a diet rich in complex carbohydrates, including fruits, vegetables, whole grains, and legumes, provides a healthful diet and can aid in the prevention of many other disease conditions (see Figure 3.6).
+Regardless of future findings, eating a diet rich in complex carbohydrates including fruits, veg-